 - Ask us for leaflets about EAPPI to distribute in your church/meeting/community

-To make a one-off gift and make a real difference today, please use the button below.
+- Make a one-off donation and make a real difference today, using the button below.

-With a regular gift you can make a long-term impact through EAPPI.
+Make a regular donation and contribute to making a long-term impact through EAPPI.
 Click on the button below to set up a direct debit quickly and securely.

 Either button will take you to our secure payment pages, which are managed by the Charities Aid Foundation (CAF) on our behalf.
 A padlock icon should appear in the corner of your browser to confirm that you are in the secure payment area.